hunter-tobywhughes/kata-skeleton/README.md

 If you want to create a saved version of your work, create a new branch with `git checkout -b NAME-OF-BRANCH` and commit there.
 Be sure to checkout master after your commit.

-If you accidently commit to master, you can `git revert` to reverse your commit, `git reset --hard COMMIT-SHA-HASH` if you know the SHA hash, or be just reclone the repo: https://github.com/hunter-tobywhughes/kata-skeleton
+If you accidently commit to master, you can `git revert` to reverse your commit, `git reset --hard COMMIT-SHA-HASH` if you know the SHA hash, or just reclone the repo: https://github.com/hunter-tobywhughes/kata-skeleton